-Finasteride is designed to stop the 5-alpha reductase enzyme converting testosterone to dihydrotestosterone (DHT).
+Finasteride is designed to stop the 5-alpha reductase enzyme from converting testosterone to dihydrotestosterone (DHT).
 But Finasteride may also affect the function of other steroids that occur naturally in your body [2, 8].
 One study observed notably lower levels of the following steroids in PSF patients compared with healthy patients :

 PSF patients also had higher levels of dehydroepiandrosterone, testosterone, and 3α-androstanediol.
-While it’s unclear exactly how these changes lead to PFS, Finasteride clearly has a much broader impact on the body than hair loss patients might realise.
+While it’s unclear exactly how these changes lead to PFS, Finasteride has a much broader impact on the body than hair loss patients might realise.

 Having a pre-existing mental health condition like depression may also be a risk factor for developing PFS .